Celtic Week Classes -2024

 In Bodhrán II, we’ll learn to further enhance our playing with tonal variation, alternate stick-ing patterns, syncopated rhythms, and ornamentation (double and/or single-ended triplets and rolls), and begin to craft fully-formed parts to accompany traditional melodies.
 We’ll deepen our understanding of jigs and reels, and develop approaches to other types of traditional tunes according to the wishes of the class.
 And, we’ll learn how to break out of any rhythmical ruts we may be stuck in!
 Students who sign up for this class should already be comfortable accompanying both jigs and reels, and able to play at session speed with consistent timing.
 Feel free to bring questions, favorite recordings, and topics of discussion to class – we’re going to have fun!
 We’ll use written notation in class but leave time every day for students wishing to make audio or video recordings for reference.
 (Class limit: 25)

-CONNEMARA SEAN NÓS DANCE (Shannon Dunne)
+CONNEMARA SEAN NÓS DANCE (Danielle Enblom)

 Sean-nós dance is an improvised, battering-style step dance characterized by a loose upper body, and steps close to the floor.
 The class will introduce students to the style of sean-nós from Connemara, specifically the movement/sound vocabulary (taps, shuffles, stamps) and approaches to improvisation (beat-based, groove-based, 8-bar steps) used by Connemara dancers.
 Students are expected to be able to march to a beat if enrolling in this class.
 This is a perfect class for musicians who would like to learn to dance, as sean-nós dancers are equal parts percussionist and dancer!
 Please wear leather-soled shoes- no sneakers, no taps or fiberglass tips.
 Men’s oxford style is the most popular.

-SOCIAL AND SET DANCING (Shannon Dunne)
+SOCIAL AND SET DANCING (Danielle Enblom)

 Social dancing has a rich history in Ireland, with documentation dating back to the 16th century as part of calendar rituals.
 In present day Ireland, each region has its own preferred dances and style.
 This class will develop confident dancers who are fluent in the language of social dancing both on and off the dance floor.
 Students will receive practical movement coaching as well as an overview of social dance as a ‘form’ in the landscape of Irish dancing.
 Each class will include a combination of 2-hand ‘kitchen’ dances and ‘sets’ (dances done in a square of 8 people).
 Special attention will be given to the common movements done in most sets, to develop confident and fluid dancers.
 Please wear leather-soled shoes.
 Rubber soles/sneakers stick to the floor and hinder the movements.
 (No class limit)